Non-Hermitian extended midgap states and bound states in the continuum

-{ \it Anomalous extended states.} We now turn to anomalous delocalization phenomena.
-From Eq.~(\ref{eq:exact_zero_mode}), we see that the edge mode can transition from being localized to the left (right) boundary for $|r_R|<1$ ($|r_R|>1$) to the extended state at $|r_R|=1 $, i.e. when
+We now turn to anomalous delocalization phenomena.
+From Eq.~(\ref{eq:exact_zero_mode}), we see that the edge mode can transition from being localized to the left (right) boundary for $|r_R|<1$ ($|r_R|>1$) to the extended state at $|r_R|=1 $ i.e., when

-At these points, the otherwise localized boundary state is now extended throughout the lattice while all the bulk skin states are pilled to the boundary, see (d) and (e) in Fig~\ref{fig:states}.
+At these points, the otherwise localized boundary state is now extended throughout the lattice while all the bulk skin states are piled on the boundary, see (e) and (f) in Fig~\ref{fig:states}.
 The energy of these extended states can lie inside or outside of the continuum.
-When it lies in the continuum, an \textit{ extended state in the localized continuum} (ELC) is formed, see (d) in Fig.~\ref{fig:states}, where the localized continuum is formed by the bulk skin states.
-An analogue of ELC was realized in a mechanical two-dimensional system \cite{Wang2022B} while we show that it can also emerge in a one-dimensional model.
-The extended state lying outside of the continuum creates \textit{extended mid-gap state} (EGS), see middle pannels in Fig.~\ref{fig:energy} and (e) in Fig.~\ref{fig:states}, which is localized at zero for $\Delta=0$, while for $\Delta \neq 0$ it is shifted by $\Delta$.
+When it lies in the continuum, an \textit{ extended state in the localized continuum} (ELC) is formed, see panel (e) in Fig.~\ref{fig:states}, where the localized continuum is formed by the bulk skin states.
+An analogue of ELC was realized in a mechanical two-dimensional system \cite{Wang2022B} and we show that it can also emerge in a one-dimensional model.
+The extended state lying outside of the continuum creates \textit{extended mid-gap state} (EGS), see panel (f) in Fig.~\ref{fig:states}, which is localized at zero for $\Delta=0$, while for $\Delta \neq 0$ it is shifted by $\Delta$.
 A similar EGS was realised in metamaterials \cite{Ghatak2020, Wang2022}, the transition to EGS was also analysed \cite{Schomerus2020}, and recently a similar phenomenon was addressed in solitons \cite{Blas2023}.

 In the biorthogonal basis, the emergence of the extended state is predicted by the change in $\mathcal P$.
-In particular, for the chain with the odd number of sites (the last unit cell broken), the biorthogonal-bulk boundary\cite{Kunst2018} correspondence implies that at ${\cal P}$ changing points, Eq.~\ref{eq:P_change_points}, the biorthogonal boundary mode \cite{Edvardson2020} defined as $\braket{\psi_L| \Pi_n|\psi_R}$, becomes extended.
+In particular, for the chain with the odd number of sites (the last unit cell broken), the biorthogonal-bulk boundary\cite{Kunst2018} correspondence implies that at ${\cal P}$ changing points, Eq.~\eqref{eq:P_change_points}, the biorthogonal boundary mode \cite{Edvardson2020}, $\braket{\psi_L| \Pi_n|\psi_R}$, becomes extended.
 This delocalization is different from the extended state in the right eigenvector basis, Eq.~(\ref{eq:exact_zero_mode}) at $|r_R|=1$.